John Campbell (diplomat)

-John Campbell (born 1944) was the acting director of the Office of the Historian within the Department of State.
+John Campbell (born 1944) was the acting director of the Office of the Historian within the United States Department of State.
 He was appointed to the position in June 2009 and was succeeded as acting director by Edward P. Brynn the same year.

 Early life

 Born in Washington, D.C., Campbell earned his Bachelor of Arts and Master of Arts from the University of Virginia and Ph.D. from the University of Wisconsin in 1970.

 Consular career

 Campbell joined the Foreign Service in 1975.

 He first served as Deputy Assistant Secretary in the Bureau of Human Resources at the State Department.
 His numerous overseas postings include service as a political counselor in Nigeria in the late 1980s, in South Africa in the mid-1990s during the transition from apartheid to majority rule and also assignments in Lyon, Geneva and Paris.

 Campbell also served as United States Ambassador to Nigeria.
 He was appointed by President George W. Bush and served from May 12, 2004, to July 19, 2007.
 He presented his credentials on June 25, 2004, and was succeeded by Robin R. Sanders.

 In 2008, Campbell led an Office of the Inspector General's investigation into the U.S. mission in Mexico.